ยท7 min read

-How I'm Building an AI Drum Enhancement Algorithm (With Zero ML Experience)
+How I Tried Building an AI Drum Enhancement Algorithm (And Why I Stopped)

 AI-powered drum enhancement algorithm visualization